dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 When the component is rendered, the field is populated with the component instance.
 You can then invoke .NET methods on the instance.

-For the upcoming `ReferenceParent1` component example that uses a component reference, consider the following `ReferenceChild` component that logs a message when its `ChildMethod` is called.
+Consider the following `ReferenceChild` component that logs a message when its `ChildMethod` is called.

 `Shared/ReferenceChild.razor`: